Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 If you’re going on a family cruise, you want your children to get comfortable and meet new friends on board.
 There will usually be an open house, where you can visit the kid’s club along with your children.
 This is a great opportunity for you to meet your children’s counsellor as well.

-If you love your cruise and think you want to do another one, set up at appointment with the future cruise consultant on board.
+If you loved your cruise and think you want to do another one, set up at appointment with the future cruise consultant on board.
 Cruise lines have some awesome incentives for booking your next cruise onboard, usually in the form of extra OBCs (on board credits)

 Sometimes, you can make an open booking, and do your cruise shopping once you’re back home.